D7460N/D7460N.dev/ADD.md

 > <i>Web components are custom, reusable web elements which encapsulate functionality, markup structure and styling by using vanilla javascript/HTML/CSS along with native Web APIs.</i><br />
 [~ Custom elements teach the browser new tricks while preserving the benefits of HTML](https://web.dev)

-Web components allow for JS framework independence, neutrality, and independent flexibility.
-If, for example, <b>Angular</b> or <b>Vue.js</b> are no longer "the thing", and the team needs to switch to <b>React</b>, they can with the D7460N Template through vanilla web components.
-It is compatible with all web standards compliant JS frameworks.
+Web components allow for JS framework independence, neutrality, and flexibility.
+For example, if <b>Angular</b> or <b>Vue.js</b> are no longer "the thing", and the team needs to switch to <b>React</b>, they can with relative ease using the D7460N Template.
+This is because (native) web components are compatible with all web standards compliant JS frameworks.

 > <i><b>Why would you want to try Web Components?</b></i>
 >